DomosHaidou/Pragmatists-Code-of-Conduct/Prag-Code-of-Conduct.md

 3.- All comments, contributions and interactions are **assumed in good faith** unless obvious evidence of contrary.

-4.- While interacting with other project contributors in any of the official channels you are expected to behave as an adult.
+4.- While interacting with other project contributors in any of the official channels you are expected to show others civility and courtesy.

 5.- The project creator and maintainers reserver the right to remove anyone that is deemed as acting on **bad faith.**